na-na-hi/renget/archive/smgenloreNPCs.md

  - Perses was a lesser commented on Titan; Patron of Barbarism, Merciless Pillaging and Mindless Destruction.
 	 Mostly known nowadays along with his wife Asteria *(Titaness of the sacred isle of Delos, birthplace of Apollo / Artemis)* as a parent of Hecate, the Goddess of Sorcery / Witchcraft, Necromancy, Crossroads and Spirits within the Mortal Realm (....or Ghosts!!!!!). *A design for Hecate shows up below, where I'll explain her further.*
-	 Paradoxically, while representing mindless destruction, he was said to be supremely wise *(perhaps as a peace-in-the-eye-of-the-storm schtick)* and a case could be made that he become loosely translated into Norse mythology as Mimir *(a named Jotunn and wisest being in the known Universe)*.
+	 Paradoxically, while representing mindless destruction, he was said to be supremely wise *(perhaps as a peace-in-the-eye-of-the-storm schtick)*.

 -> ![Alex Concept](https://files.catbox.moe/9n5cmb.jpg) <-